top of page

 Cady has worked with youth and adults diagnosed with autism and ADHD for over twenty years.

-Cady is a member of the steering committee for the Washoe County Crisis Intervention Team and helps train Reno Police Department cadets on how to interact with autistic community members.
-She has also provided training and presented workshops to organizations including the California Department of Vocational Rehabilitation, Bryn Mawr College, The JUSTin Hope Foundation, and others.
+Cady is a member of the steering committee for the Washoe County Crisis Intervention Team and helps train Reno Police Department cadets and veterans on how to interact with autistic community members.
+She has also provided training and presented workshops to organizations including the California Department of Vocational Rehabilitation, Nevada Department of Vocational Rehabilitation, City of Reno, Washoe County, Bryn Mawr College, The JUSTin Hope Foundation, Resurface Group, Urban Roots, and others.

 You can watch or listen to some of her presentations and interviews at the links below:

 Cady has maintained a strong social justice focus throughout her career.
-Twenty percent of Facilitate Joy!'s services are provided at no charge to families who could not otherwise access care.
 She has focused on increasing access to culturally competent care for neurodivergent individuals, including coordinating the translation of important autism related documents into Tagalog.
-Facilitate Joy! will be offering both BIPOC and Queer focused groups in 2023; these groups will be led by members of the BIPOC and/or Queer communities.
+Facilitate Joy! offers both BIPOC and Queer focused groups that are led by members of the BIPOC and/or Queer communities.

 Previously, Cady served as a case manager for homeless refugee & immigrant families, supported Hurricane Katrina survivors, prepared the legislative report for the Washington Low Income Housing Alliance for five years, and provided academic and career mentoring to at-risk youth.